Anno Domini Nostri Jesu Christi 751, November, Soissons, Francia (In the year of our Lord Jesus Christ, November 751, Soissons, France)

 Those from Austrasia stood on the crowd’s edge.
 Leonard recognized their discontent and knew the reason for their sullen and edgy looks.
 Their leader, Pepin’s brother Carloman, had abdicated his position as their maior palatii to join a monastery.

-Leonard also knew disguised enemies gathered here but felt surprise to find himself present.
+Leonard also knew disguised enemies gathered here but felt surprised to find himself present.
 Until a year ago, he had never traveled.
 Now, he rode with Radulf every day and saw the world as he never knew it.
 His brief travels had expanded his concept of living outside the confined home he knew at Albrecht.
 He had lived with Radulf’s sister with infrequent visits from his father.
 Now Radulf wanted Leonard to become one of his liegemen.
 He did whatever his father asked, including learning the warriors’ craft in the harsh training drills his father ordered.
 His always aching body testified to that.

 A subtle noise change in the crowd drew Leonard’s attention back to the courtyard.